zadarmo/server-connector/README.md

 # server_connector

-A simple tool for developers that can perform operations on server with just a few line of codes.
+A simple tool for developers to perform operations on server with just a few line of codes.

 # install
 ```cmd